charbim/illeGITimate/README.md

 Hi!
 I put this at the end so that hopefully you've read everything above so that you know how the abominable code I made works.
 To run the code, edit ```src.java```.
 You'll probably be mainly working in the tester class though.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Behavioral Bugs

+Hi chat this is CJ and I am genuinely so done with this code.
+After spending a solid 2 hours trying to figure out how the hell this code worked I have finally located what exactly u needa plug in to make this work + a few issues

+**How Tree Code Works**
+- Create TreeBuilder w/2 arguments, the main repo (new File(".")); and the index.
+- Need to then do .addDirectory() with the wanted directory to blob all folders/files

+**Minor Bugs/Flaws**
+- Code goes through ALL files & not just the ones staged in the index
+- No code that reads the index
+- basically goes top down, the same issue I had before realizing what the code was actually supposed to do. yippee!!

+**CJ Updates to Tree**
+- Hopefully write a good readme for the tree class functionality
+- create a function that just..... creates all necessary files using the index at the time when it was called
+- verify if the file is actually staged, aka in the index

+lets lock in chat!!!!!